DiamondLightSource/python-murfey/src/murfey/server/README.md

 murfey=# grant all privileges on schema public to murfey_server;
 ```

 The user 'murfey_server' will be stored under the 'username' key in the database credentials file used for this microscope, and the database name 'murfey' is stored under the 'database' key in that same file.
-The password you use when creating this role should be the encrypted one set up when creating the credentials file.
+The password you use when creating this role should be the encrypted one previously set up when creating the credentials file.

 ### Configuring Murfey again